abdrahmansoltan/Learning-Notes/Angular/1-Frameworks.md

 - Angular combines declarative templates, dependency injection, solid end-to-end tooling, and an integrated set of best practices to solve development challenges.

 ---

+### Vue

+- It's a JavaScript framework for building user interfaces.
+It builds on top of standard HTML, CSS and JavaScript, and provides a **declarative and component-based programming model** that helps you efficiently develop user interfaces, be it simple or complex.

+---

+## Comparison

+### Vue vs React

+1- **Optimization Efforts**

+- In React, when a component’s state changes, it triggers the re-render of the entire component sub-tree, starting at that component as root.
+To avoid unnecessary re-renders of child components, you need to either use `PureComponent` or implement `shouldComponentUpdate`
+- In Vue, a component’s dependencies are **automatically** tracked during its render, so the system knows precisely which components actually need to re-render when state changes.
+Each component can be considered to have shouldComponentUpdate automatically implemented for you, without the nested component caveats.

+2- **HTML & CSS**

+- In React, everything is just JavaScript.
+Not only are HTML structures expressed via JSX, the recent trends also tend to put CSS management inside JavaScript as well.
+- In Vue, we also have render functions and even support JSX, because sometimes you do need that power.
+However, as the default experience we offer templates as a simpler alternative.
+Any valid HTML is also a valid Vue template, and this leads to a few advantages of its own:
+  - templates feel more natural to read and write
+  - easier to progressively migrate existing applications to take advantage of Vue’s reactivity features.
+  - You can even use pre-processors such as **Pug**

+3- **Native Rendering**

+- React Native enables you to write native-rendered apps for iOS and Android using the same React component model
+- Vue has an official collaboration with **Weex**, a cross-platform UI framework

+4- **more**:

+- Basic configuration, CLI, and initial setup time [Vue ✅]
+- Code writing ideology (JSX vs Templates) [ Vue ✅]
+- Market strength [React ✅]
+- Getting help when needed (documentation and support) [Draw]
+- Compatibility with animations [Vue ✅]
+- Manipulating changes in DOM [Vue ✅]
+- Dependency injection ability [Vue ✅]
+- Code hierarchy and refactoring Vue ✅]
+- Broadcasting and remote event listening [Vue ✅]